roangelo.net

 Kant and 'grammar'

-Kant thus seems to say that "geometry is grammar" (cf. PI § 373: "Grammar tells what kind of object anything is"; geometry as grammar), or, in other words, according to Kant geometric definitions (which are verbal definitions) belong to grammar.
-So Kant appears to have used the word 'grammar' the way Wittgenstein does, saying that explanations of verbal meaning are the work of the grammarian, which amounts to calling verbal definitions (i.e. rules for using words) "grammatical definitions".
-In contrast, "philosophical definitions" are real definitions (i.e. hypotheses about the nature of things).
+Kant thus seems to say that "geometry is grammar" (cf. PI § 373: "Grammar tells what kind of object anything is"; geometry as grammar), because the geometer's concepts are "something which he has himself created".
+In other words, according to Kant geometric definitions (which are verbal definitions) belong to grammar.
+So Kant appears to have used the word 'grammar' the way Wittgenstein does, saying that explanations of verbal meaning are the work of the grammarian, which amounts to calling verbal definitions (i.e. rules or conventions for using words) "grammatical definitions".
+In contrast, "philosophical definitions" are real definitions of things.

-Aristotle made the distinction explicit when he contrasted nominal and real definitions: "the name thunder can be defined as noise in the clouds" versus "the nature of thunder is the noise of fire being quenched in the clouds".
-Nominal definitions belong to grammar.
+Aristotle made the distinction explicit when he contrasted nominal and real definitions: "the name 'thunder' can be defined as noise in the clouds" versus "the nature of thunder is the noise of fire being quenched in the clouds".
+Nominal definitions belong to grammar, real definitions to philosophy.

 Berkeley's Criticism of Locke's Distinction between Primary and Secondary Qualities